Qualis/www-qual-is/_posts/command-line-tools.md

 - **wondershaper** - A bandwidth-limiting tool that allows you to shape network traffic.
 - **jq** - A lightweight and flexible command-line JSON processor.

 These tools help users navigate, manage, and analyze systems efficiently.
-If you’re looking to improve your Linux skills, experimenting with these commands is a great place to start.
+If you're looking to improve your Linux skills, experimenting with these commands is a great place to start.